Tuesday, 6 February 2018

 Now this picture is beginning to be recognised by most scientists, even many neo-Darwinists, to be at best inadequate and probably fundamentally wrong.

 2.MUTATIONS.
-The so called random mutations which give rise to new species of bacteria while intrinsically stochastic do not occur anywhere in the organism at random - they only happen where they lead to a viable variation of some kind.
+The so called random mutations which give rise to new species of bacteria while intrinsically stochastic do not occur anywhere in the organism at random - they only happen where they lead to a viable variation of some kind that fits into and integrates with the overall architecture and functional scheme of the new organism, which at some level is 'known' in advance.

 3.EPIGENETICS.
 Learned behaviour and acquired characteristics are passed on down the generations.
 The gene is not the master.
-What determines the behaviour and characteristics of a organism is what genes are turned on or off and the instructions for this somehow get passed to the offspring.
-What you learn now on how to cope with your environment can be passed on to future generations.
+What determines the behaviour and characteristics of an organism is what genes are turned on or off and the instructions for this somehow get passed on (by a by a fairly recently discovered process called methylation) to the offspring.
+What you learn now about how to cope with your environment can be passed on to future generations.
 How many generations is not known.
 I saw one paper recently talking about 18 generations but I can't remember at this moment what kind of life it was.

 5.BIOLOGY AND GEOLOGY INTERACT.
 For instance, vegetation in prehistoric times lubricated the movements of rocks in a way which led to certain patterns of tectonic activity which indirectly affected earthquakes, volcanoes, vegetation, animal life and human settlements today.

 While not inferring here anything about the philosophical or theological implications of this emerging picture it worries me that many scientists, in particular biologists and cosmologists, are made uncomfortable by it.
-They also show great reluctance to accept, if not a fear of, the hyperfine tuning of the initial state of the universe for life (e.g. gravitational constant, dark energy, electromagnetic constant, initial mass and initial entropy, to name only a few, are finely balanced to permit living systems to function).
-Yet the scientist's role is to discover truths about the world, not pretend they don't exist.
+They also show great reluctance to accept, if not a fear of, the hyperfine tuning of the initial state of the universe for life (e.g. gravitational constant, cosmic constant, dark energy, electromagnetic constant, initial mass and initial entropy, to name only a few, are finely balanced to permit living systems to function).
+Yet the scientist's role is to discover truths about the world, not pretend they don't exist when they are discovered.

-Some cosmologists have been so nonplussed by the Big Bang model (first conceived by a Roman Catholic priest), the fine tuning and the teleological evolution of the universe that they resort to invoking chance under the auspices of parallel or multiple universes which by definition cannot be experimentally verified, rather than focus on understanding the real universe we live in, over 90% of which is a total mystery..
+Some cosmologists have been so nonplussed by the Big Bang model (first conceived by a Roman Catholic priest), the fine tuning and the teleological evolution of the universe that they resort to invoking chance under the auspices of parallel or multiple universes which by definition cannot be experimentally verified, rather than focus on understanding the real universe we live in, over 90% of which is a total mystery.
+Instead of looking for more powerful theories on how our universe operates they arbitrarily invoke new ones.
+It reminds me of medieval alchemy.

 Many young people regard scientists as priests and expect them to be guardians of the search for truth.
 If humanity is to continue to progress the holding of truth as a sacred target is its most precious resource.
 Popular science, e.g. BBC's Horizon, or the Discovery Channel or science articles in the press, need to acknowledge and discuss these aspects of the world.
-Otherwise instead of a new generation of scientists respecting God and truth we risk a descent into alchemy under magic.
+Otherwise instead of a new generation of scientists respecting God and truth we risk a descent into alchemy and magi, hopefully not conducted at great public expense.

 author, 2077:Knights of Peace